Courses

 • Python programming: Able to use Jupyter notebooks to read, understand, and write simple programs in Python.

-Quantum course schedule
+Quantum Science course schedule

-Includes articles (academic journals, textbooks, chapters, professional publications, etc., and videos or other multi-media content) to serve as a refresher for linear algebra, and downloadable instructions for installing Python, Qiskit, and Sequence.
+Includes articles (academic journals, textbooks, chapters, professional publications, etc., and videos or other multi-media content) to serve as a refresher for linear algebra and downloadable instructions for installing Python, Qiskit, and Sequence.

-The first week focuses on the fundamentals and principles of quantum information.
+The second week focuses on the fundamentals and principles of quantum information.
 Students will learn about the different types of application protocols for quantum networks and the mathematical formalism of qubits, Bloch sphere, and quantum evolution.

 Key topics include: